tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The first upgrade we recommend is to include vectorized ingredients.
 Vectorized ingredients are ingredients that can be computed for a batch of
 trajectories simultaneously.
-If implemented making use of broadcasting and vectorized numpy functions, vectorized ingredients can greatly improve
+If implemented making use of broadcasting and vectorized NumPy functions, vectorized ingredients can greatly improve
 the performance of QC Lab.

 Here we show vectorized versions of the ingredients used in the minimal model.
 Since they are vectorized, they do not need to use the `@ingredients.vectorize_ingredient`